 Bottomline: Ever wanted to know what it’s like to slip into a coma?
 Watch this.
 If you like entertainment, watch something else.

-Additional Information and Notes: Spectral Force was produced by Idea Factory and it’s licensed by ADV films.
-It was written and directed by Yoshiteru Satou.
+Additional Information and Notes: Spectral Force was produced by Idea Factory and it’s licensed in the US by ADV films.
+It was written and directed by Yoshiteru Satou

 Recommended Audience: Surprisingly, for an anime that basically glorifies demons to an extent, there’s not much violence here.
 There is a semi-graphic crucifixion of an angel that seems to have no bearing on the plot.
 No nudity, no sex, not even swearing.
 10+